mattlampl/twsd-portfolio/final-part-1.md

 This dataset contains the number of grocery stores per capita broken down by county.
 I plan to use this to display a graph of similarly sized counties, and how Allegheny county stacks up.

+# Methods and Medium
+To create the visualizations, I will be using Tableau.
+I find that Tableau gives the most amount of customization for simple charts.
+I want to keep each chart relatively simple so the audience does not get overwhelmed.
+The goal here is to have each chart be understandable within a few seconds.

+To create the maps, I will be using a web application called Carto.
+It is similar to ArcGIS, but easily accessible from a web browser.
+I also want to keep the maps pretty simple so as not to overwhelm the audience with too much information.

+Between each stage of the final project, I will be asking for some feedback from peers, and incorporating the feedback into the next stage.
+Getting user feedback is an extremely important step necessary to understand how the audience is interpreting the visualizations.

 # Feedback Session Notes

 After hearing some feedback about my initial visualizations, I will have to amend and add a few visualizations.
 Firstly, I got feedback that there is a disconnect between community gardens and food access.
 To help bridge this gap, I will be adding in a map of where the community gardens are after displaying where the priority areas are in the city.
 This will show that community gardens are placed in/around areas of high need.
 Second, I will be changing the color scheme of the first map to grey out the neighborhoods with no grocery stores instead of making those areas black.
 Finally, I will be adding some more information to the axes of the chart comparing Allegheny county with other counties.